Mustang, the plain of aspirations in Tibetan.

 Geographically it is a part of the Tibetan plateau.
 The district of Mustang was, until 1950, a separate kingdom within the boundaries of Nepal.
 The last king, the Raja of Mustang, still has his home in the ancient capital known as Lo Manthang.
 Mustang is a land of astonishing beauty located along Nepal’s border with the Tibetan Autonomous Region.

-Upper Mustang was opened to non-Nepali trekkers only some fifteen years ago and even today, access is still highly restricted.
+Upper Mustang was opened to non nepali trekkers only some fifteen years ago and even today, access is still highly restricted.
+While the Mustang trek is not particularly difficult, the highest point reached being only 3,800 meters, conditions can be arduous at times.

-Upper Mustang trekking in Himalaya is perhaps the last enclave of pristine Tibetan culture.
+Upper Mustang is perhaps the last enclave of pristine Tibetan culture.
 Forbidden and isolated from the rest of the world it was able to develop and maintain its own distinctive culture and unique and rich tradition.

-Lo Mantang, the capital is a walled city ruled by a religious king.
+Lo Mantang, the capital, is a walled city that was ruled by a religious king.
 Untouched by modern civilization, life in Mustang goes on as spectacular as the mountain scenery which is highlighted by Dhaulagiri Mount (8,167 meter high) and Annapurna Mount (6,000 meters high).
-Surrounded by some 35 mountain of an average of 6,000 meters high the trail rise from 2,815 to 3,780 meters above sea level.
+Surrounded by some 35 mountain of an average of 6,000 meters.

 Nepal’s most known dishes are probably dal bhat (rice and lentils) and the popular momos.
 Nepal does not have a distinct cooking style.